 All fears and problems are dealt with in a manner that creates trust and respect and builds confidence to quickly eliminate and further prevent problems and fears from reoccurring, creating a safe, relaxed, happy, confident and willing horse.

 Birgit will then also work with the owner to make sure the problem isn’t caused by the owner and doesn’t resurface as soon as the horse returns home.

 The horse in training is boarded in its own paddock or in a pen together with another training horse at Falling Star Ranch Academy of Foundational Horsemanship for the duration of the training unless otherwise agreed on by both the owner and trainer.
-The boarding fee is $250.00 per month (not included in training fee).
-If the owner wishes to board the horse in a box stall, an additional $200.00 per month will be charged for bedding and extra labour.
-The board includes hay/pasture turnout, minerals, salt, blanketing service, putting on/taking off fly mask, fly spraying (please provide your own blanket(s), fly mask and fly spray).
+The boarding fee is $350.00 per month (not included in training fee).
+If the horse needs to be boarded in an individual pen, there is an additional fee of $100 per month for a total of $450/month.
+Indoor board (box stall in a shedrow barn) is an additional $200/month for bedding and extra labour for a total of $550/month.
+Board includes hay/pasture turnout, minerals, salt, blanketing service, putting on/taking off fly mask, fly spraying (please provide your own blanket(s), fly mask and fly spray).

 The horse in training is kept at its home and the trainer travels to the owner’s property for the training sessions.
 If the horse is kept at its home during the training period, a trip fee will be charged for each training session.
 The trip fee depends on the distance the trainer must travel.
 Please inquire for mileage.

 - The training fee is $1050.00 for 30 days of training (30 sessions) or $50.00 per individual session (board not included in training fee).